-Beyonce, Drake & More Take Kevin Hart’s Challenge & Donate Thousands To Hurricane Relief
+Kim Kardashian, Beyonce & More Donate Over A Million Dollars To Hurricane Harvey Relief

 Celebrities are doing their part and donating to Hurricane Harvey relief as the unprecedented storm rages on.
-Beyonce, Nicki Minaj, and more celebs are using their wealth and influence to make a difference!
+Kim Kardashian and her sisters are donating $500,000, and celebs like Beyonce are donating tons of money, too!

 Houston strong!
-Kevin Hart, 38, challenged his celebrity friends to put their money where their mouth is and donate $25,000 to Hurricane Harvey relief charities.
-And they’re answering the call!
-Kevin’s passionate plea via Instagram on August 28 has had an overwhelming response from the majority of the people he tagged, including Drake, Dwayne Johnson, T.I., and Nicki Minaj!
-Other celebrities are following his lead and donating of their own volition — including Beyonce and Lady Gaga!

-Beyonce, 25, was born and raised in Houston.
+Celebrities are coming out in droves to support the flood-ravaged city in any way that they can.
+For many, that means giving money to charity.
+Kim Kardashian, 36, announced on Twitter that she and her sisters, and their mother, Kris Jenner, 61, are donating a total $500,000 to the Red Cross and Salvation Army.
+Damn!
+Beyonce, 35, was born and raised in Houston.
+Beyonce, 35, was born and raised in Houston.
 It was important to her to give money to those affected by the devastating hurricane, and to keep her city thriving in the face of tragedy.
+She hasn’t announced how much money she’s donating, but released a statement about her intentions:

 “My heart goes out to my hometown, Houston, and I remain in constant prayer for those affected and for the rescuers who have been so brave and determined to do so much to help,” she told the Houston Chronicle.
 “I am working closely with my team at BeyGood as well as my pastor [Rudy Rasmus at St. John’s in downtown Houston] to implement a plan to help as many as we can.”
+Amazing!
+Celebrities likeLady Gaga, NFL star JJ Watt, musician Chris Young, and more are donating as well (they haven’t specified amounts.
+The guys from Supernatural, Jensen Ackles and Jared Padalecki, started a charity page, and have raised over $100,000!
+Super-couple Jennifer Lopez and A-Rod announced on Instagram that they’ll be donating a stunning $25,000.

+Kevin Hart, 38, challenged his celebrity friends to put their money where their mouth is and donate $25,000 to Hurricane Harvey relief charities.
+And they’re answering the call!
+Kevin’s passionate plea via Instagram on August 28 has had an overwhelming response from the majority of the people he tagged, including Drake, Dwayne Johnson, T.I., and Nicki Minaj, who all ponied up that $25,000!

 Kevin’s video asked his celebrity friends on Instagram to “help me help Houston as well as the other cities that are being affected by Hurricane Harvey….I will be able to track this money and make sure that it is being used properly.
 Keep your head up Houston & keep your faith.
 I love you all & my prayers are with you!!!!
 Click the link in my Bio….I will be calling out celebs daily.
 You also don’t have to be a celebrity to donate….Any and everybody can click the link and help out!!!!”